Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 In my opinion, Kinshicho is one of the most intelligent tracks in the whole series.
 And certainly one of the most memorable too.

-7. Battle Theme 7 - Shin Megami Tensei V
+7. Battle Theme V8 - Shin Megami Tensei V

-2021’s Shin Megami Tensei V features an extensive overhaul of game mechanics, going to the extent of near entirely removing dungeon crawling.
+2021’s Shin Megami Tensei V features an extensive overhaul of game mechanics, going to the extent of near entirely removing dungeon crawling, the one mechanic most associated with the series.

 6. River of Samsara - Digital Devil Saga 1